GwendolyneFreddy/butchery/README.md

 - General overhaul and relooking:

 	- Integrated all BWP Fixpack patches: <a href="http://www.shsforums.net/topic/42220-fixes-for-the-big-fixpack/?p=524893">Lollorian's override compilation fix</a> (changes COMPILE xyz.d/baf override to COMPILE xyz.d/baf) and unknown origin patch that set ORC05.CRE's BG1 Long Swords proficiency to 0.
-	- Provides full compatibility with stratagems and Item revisions.
+	- Provided full compatibility with stratagems and Item revisions.
 	- tp2 split into components and commented for easier further updates.
 	- Reorganized components (DESIGNATED numbers).
 	- Added BG2EE compatibility (probably with EET, but not yet tested).
 	- Fixed wrong coding: turned WRITE_SHORT 0x028 to WRITE_LONG 0x028 (animation slot is a dword, not a word!) and WRITE_BYTE 0x242 to WRITE_SHORT 0x242 (Morale recovery is a word, not a byte).
 	- Polished WRITE_ASCII command with #n.
 	- No longer overwrites mod item files if there are already installed.
-	- Uses new WeiDU variables (INV RING QITEM...) with ADD_CRE_ITEM command.
+	- Used new WeiDU variables (INV RING QITEM...) with ADD_CRE_ITEM command.
-	- Provides new portraits for BG2:EE.
+	- Provided new portraits for BG2:EE.
 	- Reworked install procedure to use WeiDU's built-in HANDLE_AUDIO function to install soundsets.
-	- Uses HANDLE_CHARSETS function to add BG2EE compatibility for languages other than English.
+	- Used HANDLE_CHARSETS function to add BG2EE compatibility for languages other than English.
 	- Deleted unused files from mod folder.
 	- Updated readme (Butchery now supports translated readmes)
-	- Revamped French translation courtesy of Gwendolyne.
+	- Revamped French translation and fixed English typos courtesy of Gwendolyne.
 	- Traified creatures soundsets (still waiting for English sound files).
 	- Reorganized and merged tra files into 3 files.
 	- Updated <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer to v246.